Barty wins drought-breaking Australian Open women’s title

 Collins went to talk to the chair umpire when she faced a break point, and got booed by the crowd.
 When she lost the game, Collins got another chorus of boos.

-Revived by that energy, Barty won five of the next six games and then dominated the tiebreaker.
+Revived by that kind of energy, Barty won five of the last six games and dominated the tiebreaker.

 ”This crowd is one of the most fun I’ve ever played in front of,” Barty said. ”You relaxed me, forced me to play my best tennis.”